SkyeGamesYT/Bookmarklets/README.md

 * Blooket Multitool - Does not work on Monster Brawl gamemode

+* Second Blooket Multitool (Not Mine, Works better than mine :/ )

 * Inspect Menu (Not Mine)

 * Cookie Clicker Autoclicker